alantech/alanlang-homepage/src/why_alan.md

 #### Granular third party permissions

-Alan's module resolution mechanism, with mocking built-in, allows you to prevent third-party dependencies from having access to standard libraries that they should not have access to.
-Learn more [here](./alan_overview.html#third-party-module-permission-system).
+Alan's module resolution mechanism, with mocking built-in, allows you to [prevent specific third-party dependencies from having access to  specific standard libraries](./alan_overview.html#third-party-module-permission-system) that they should not have access to.

 #### No GC pauses